Ahmed-Hassany/fabric-devkit/README.md

 # Aladdin Fabric Development Kit

-Aladdin Fabric development kit, codename `Maejor`, was created to support developers building [Aladdin Blockchain Technologies Ltd](https://aladdinid.com/) a Fabric based [Proof-of-Concept (PoC) medical audit trail](https://www.youtube.com/watch?v=vJmhwymh-eU).
-Following from the PoC, Aladdin has decided to open source the developer kit.
+[Aladdin Blockchain Technologies Ltd](https://aladdinid.com/) sponsored the creation of the Fabric development kit, which was codename `Maejor`.
+The kit was developed by [Elemental Concept](http://elementalconcept.com/) who then use it to build a Fabric based [Proof-of-Concept (PoC) medical audit trail](https://www.youtube.com/watch?v=vJmhwymh-eU).

+Following from the PoC, Aladdin has kindly open source the developer kit and make it available to the wider Blockchain developers' community to add more features.

+The maintainer(s) of this project is grateful to Aladdin for sponsoring the effort to create the kit and donating the code to this community.

+## Design goals

-The development kit was intended to help developers:
+The design goals of the kit are to help developers:

-* learn, through experimentation, the system architecture of Hyperledger Fabric (Fabric);
+* learn, through a series of smoke tests, the system architecture of Hyperledger Fabric (Fabric);
 * define, instantiate and configure a Fabric network to support development effort;
 * verify that apps developed to interact with the Fabric network meets expectation.